debricked/example-source-codeless-scan-maven/README.md

 ### Generate a list of dependencies

-This can be done by running Maven `depgraph` plugin, and storing the output in a file.
+This can be done by running Maven `dependency:tree` plugin, and storing the output in a file.

 The output filename is important, the Debricked integration will look for these files in the next step.
 The output file _must_ be placed in the same directory as the `pom.xml` file it belongs to, otherwise Debricked cannot connect them together.